yuhangchen0/Federated-Learning-in-CVPR2024/README.md

 <img src="https://media.icml.cc/Conferences/CVPR2024/img/homepage_image.jpg" style="width:33%;">

 Hi there!
-I'm Yuhang, and I'm thrilled to announce that I will be attending CVPR 2024 and giving a poster presentation on the morning of 20th June.
+I'm Yuhang, and I'm thrilled to announce that **I will be attending CVPR 2024 and giving a poster presentation** on the morning of 20th June.
+[Click here to see the CVPR2024 FL Poster Schedule](#cvpr2024-fl-poster-schedule)

 The first paper on the following list is the one I'll be presenting.
 I am really looking forward to discussing our work and exchanging ideas with all of you!

-Feel free to reach out to me via email or WeChat if you'd like to connect before or during the conference.
+**Feel free to reach out to me via email or WeChat** if you'd like to connect before or during the conference.
 I can't wait to meet you and explore exciting collaborations!

 Email: yhchen0@whu.edu.cn